xycloo/soroban-cli-futurenet/README.md

 ```

 # The invoker signature
 What if our contract had a function that does the same thing as `change_val` but relies on a `Signature` rather than on the invoker?
-That way anyone with a valid signature can invoke the function without the need of being the invoker:
+That way anyone with a valid signature can invoke the function without the need of being the invoker (note that for simplicity we are not using the nonce, which prevents from re-using this signature, to implement the nonce just add a `BigInt` in the signature args and match it against a saved nonce for the signature identifier):

 ```rust
 #![no_std]